floringheorghiu/anonymize/README.md

   - Handles parentheses: "(66%)" → "(00%)"

 - **Image Anonymization**
-  - Replaces image content with neutral gray placeholders
+  - Replaces image content with a neutral placeholder
+  - Upload your own PNG/JPG as a custom placeholder, or use the built-in default
   - Works with various fill types and preserves original scaling modes

+- **Modern UI & UX**
+  - Clear, concise microcopy
+  - Version display and help link
+  - Minimal, accessible help modal
   - Handles both background images and image fills

 - **Process Control**